Business and Facebook Posts

 These Facebook post ideas are split into three categories, based on the inbound marketing sales funnel.

-The three categories are top of the funnel (TOFU), middle of the funnel (MOFU) and bottom of the funnel content (BOFU).
+These arere top of the funnel (TOFU), middle of the funnel (MOFU), and bottom of the funnel content (BOFU).

 Firstly, we’ll show you different types of Facebook posts that will build awareness and attract potential leads (TOFU).